cellphone reception on these trails is good.

 Or, the shorter way, and equally as pleasant, is to simply walk back up the trail the way you came.

 It is amazing that a trail such as this trail, close to residential areas, is also rugged wilderness where bears and wolves live.

-Please stay on the trails for your own safety, unless you are equipped with a cellphone (check that you have reception, as many parts of Quadra do not have cell reception), and/or a personal locator beacon, and are very familiar with Quadra Island’s terrain and the particular area of Quadra that you are in.
+Please stay on the trails for your own safety, unless you are equipped with a cellphone (check that you have reception, as many parts of Quadra do not have cell reception), and/or a personal locator beacon, AND you are very familiar with Quadra Island’s terrain and the particular area of Quadra that you are in.
 Otherwise, PLAY IT SAFE AND STICK TO THE TRAILS.

-Hiking time from Haskin Farm Trail car-park area to beach is about 25 minutes.
+Hiking time from Haskin Farm Trail Heriot Bay Road car-park area to beach is about 25 minutes.

 This page was updated on 24th March, 2022.